-This is a common question for most families of children who might be autistic.
-Parents across the nation have both good and bad thoughts about autistic diagnoses and the diagnostic process.
+Is it worth getting an autism diagnosis?
+This is a common question for many people and families of children who might be autistic.
+People across the nation have both good and bad thoughts about autistic diagnoses and the diagnostic process.

 As an educator, I respect their opinions.
-From my experience, however, it is imperative to get a diagnosis, even if just for clarity.
-And the sooner you identify autism, the sooner you can take action to encourage healthy development.
+From my experience, however, it is often valuable to get a diagnosis, even if just for clarity.
+And the sooner autism is identified, the sooner you can take action to adapt the environment to your needs and to encourage healthy development.
 Sometimes, that takes a little extra help.
 You can think of the extra help as being like a tutor for promoting healthy lifestyle habits.

 There are widespread misconceptions people hear when receiving an autism diagnosis.
-Doctors tell parents their child will never walk or attend a regular school.
+Doctors tell parents their child will never be able to take care of themselves or attend a regular school.
 Newsflash – they’re wrong!
 As a former behavior technician, I’ve learned that autism is essentially just a label for an association of behaviors and characteristics.
-By applying some therapeutic concepts, these behaviors can be reduced and/or eliminated.
+By applying some therapeutic concepts, the environment can be made more supportive and behaviors that create barriers to meeting one’s goals in life can be reduced and/or eliminated.